A healthy main dish and tasty side make Pork Chops with Lemon-Parsley and Grape Walnut Quinoa a complete meal in 35 minutes!

 I like to get pork chops on the thicker side, at least one inch.
 You can certainly use thin cut chops that you might find in your grocery fridge, but adjust the cooking time; and they may not be quite as juicy.

-Feel free to substitute the white wine for chicken broth when deglazing the pan.
+Feel free to substitute chicken broth for the white wine when deglazing the pan.
 It’s just enough flavorful liquid to soak up all the tasty browned bits from cooking the chops.

 The quinoa alone is delightful.
 I make it as a side for other dinners and even as a potluck dish.
 I love the combination of sweet, juicy grapes, crunchy toasted nuts and salty, tangy cheese.
 Delicious!